zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/ef6/mysql-provider.md

 The above connection string specifies that Entity Framework will use a `localhost` database named `BookStoreDb`.

-Now, we are done with the required classes, so let's add some authors and books records to the database and then retrieve it.
+Now, we are done with the required classes, so let's add some author and book records to the database and then retrieve it.

 ```csharp
 using (var context = new BookStore())